 How is foot drop investigated?

 Foot drop is a symptom rather than a diagnosis and your doctor will want to understand what has caused it.
-Investigation for the cause of foot drop may include:
+Investigations for the cause of foot drop may include:

 - X-rays.
 Plain X-rays may be used to look for a soft tissue growth or a bone abnormality that may be causing your symptoms.